thejayduck/dotfiles/README.md

 ## Wezterm
 Ever since I discovered WezTerm I couldn't turn back.
 It offers an amazing experience and has never let me down.

-My WezTerm configuration is pretty much same with the exception of `Gruvbox dark, medium (base16)` theme and `JetBrains Mono Nerd Font` font.
+My WezTerm configuration is pretty much default with the exception of `Gruvbox dark, medium (base16)` theme and `JetBrains Mono Nerd Font` font.

 ## Zsh
 Zsh is my preferred shell, it is powerful, has a enourmous list of extensions, and overall offers a better experience than Bash.
 I use the following plugins in my Zsh.